MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-sap-hana.md

 ---
 # Connect to SAP HANA data sources by using DirectQuery in Power BI

-You can connect to SAP HANA data sources directly using DirectQuery.
-This is typically required for large datasets that exceed available resources to support import models.
-There are two equally valid options when connecting to SAP HANA in DirectQuery mode:
+You can connect to SAP HANA data sources directly using DirectQuery, which is often required for large datasets that exceed available resources to support import models.
+There are two approaches for connecting to SAP HANA in DirectQuery mode, each with different capabilities:

 * **Treat SAP HANA as a multi-dimensional source (default):**  In this case, the behavior is similar to when Power BI connects to other multi-dimensional sources like SAP Business Warehouse, or Analysis Services.
 When you connect to SAP HANA as a multi-dimensional source, a single analytic or calculation view is selected and all the measures, hierarchies and attributes of that view are available in the field list.
 You cannot add calculated columns or other data customizations in the semantic model.
 As visuals are created, the aggregate data is directly retrieved from SAP HANA.
 Treat SAP HANA as a multi-dimensional source is the default for new DirectQuery reports over SAP HANA.